Box office: Maze Runner: The Scorch Trials beats Johnny Depp Black Mass

 Sequel vs. original

 *For comparison’s sake: Directed by Wes Ball, and featuring Dylan O’Brien, Kaya Scodelario, and Will Poulter, The Maze Runner opened domestically with $32.5 million from 3,604 locations in mid-September 2014, ending its run with $104.4 million, in addition to $245.9 million internationally.
 Worldwide total: $348.3 million.
 Budget: $34 million.

-Maze Runner: The Scorch Trials opened in a number of overseas territories last weekend, having already collected $30.48 million, as found at Box Office Mojo.
-The sequel’s production budget reportedly stood at a more generous $61 million.
+Maze Runner: The Scorch Trials opened in a number of overseas territories last weekend, collecting an estimated $30.5 million.

 Screenplay by T.S.
-Nowlin from James Dashner’s sci-fi / thriller novel.
+Nowlin from James Dashner’s 2010 sci-fi/thriller novel.